nexusdrugi/demo-chess-board/.trae/documents/chess-game-requirements.md

 - Move generation uses BOARD_SIZE consistently (e.g., rook/bishop ray lengths), and coordinate conversions use BOARD_SIZE.

 ## 8. Constraints & Out of Scope
+- Castling rights are tracked and updated based on king/rook moves, but castling moves themselves are not yet implemented
-- Advanced rules (castling, en passant) remain out of scope for this iteration.
+- En passant capture remains out of scope for this iteration
+- Pawn promotion is not yet implemented

-## 9. Check Detection Requirements
+## 9. Check Detection Requirements (Implemented)
-- The system MUST prevent any move that leaves the moving side's king in check (self-check moves are illegal).
+- The system MUST prevent any move that leaves the moving side's king in check (self-check moves are illegal). ✅
-- The system MUST set isInCheck to true when, after a move, the opponent's king is attacked; and recompute correctly after undo.
+- The system MUST set isInCheck to true when, after a move, the opponent's king is attacked; and recompute correctly after undo. ✅

 ### 9.1 Acceptance Criteria
-- getValidMoves returns only legal moves (self-check moves are filtered out).
+- getValidMoves returns only legal moves (self-check moves are filtered out). ✅
-- After MAKE_MOVE, isInCheck reflects whether the opponent's king is in check in the resulting position.
+- After MAKE_MOVE, isInCheck reflects whether the opponent's king is in check in the resulting position. ✅
-- After UNDO_MOVE, isInCheck is recalculated for the side to move and reflects the restored position accurately.
+- After UNDO_MOVE, isInCheck is recalculated for the side to move and reflects the restored position accurately. ✅

+## 10. Testing Requirements
+- Unit tests MUST be provided for core game logic
+- Test coverage includes:
+  - Move validation for all piece types
+  - Check detection algorithms
+  - Board state management
+  - Castling rights updates
+- Testing framework: Vitest with React Testing Library
+- Tests are located in `src/**/__tests__/` directories